havelessbemore/cvm-lib/docs/README.md

 #### `Estimator<T>`

-Estimates the number of distinct values in a set.
+Estimates the number of distinct values in a set using the CVM algorithm.

 - Constructors

   - `new (capacity)`: Create an instance with a given capacity.
 Must be a positive integer.
-    - Defaults:
-      - `randomFn`: `Math.random`.
-      - `sampleRate`: `0.5`.
   - `new (config)`: Create an instance using a config object.

 - Properties

   - `capacity`: Gets the maximum number of samples in memory.
-  - `randomFn`: Gets or sets the random number generator function.
+  - `randomFn`: Gets or sets the random number generator function (e.g. `Math.random`).
-  - `sampleRate` Gets the base sample rate.
+  - `sampleRate` Gets the base sample rate (e.g. `0.5`).
   - `size`: Gets the number of samples in memory.

 - Methods